laravel/docs/filesystem.md

 <a name="sftp-driver-configuration"></a>
 #### SFTP Driver Configuration

-Before using the SFTP driver, you will need to install the appropriate package via the Composer package manager:
+Before using the SFTP driver, you will need to install the Flysystem SFTP package via the Composer package manager:

 ```shell
 composer require league/flysystem-sftp-v3 "^3.0"